anodynos/uRequire/readme.md

 They are dummy, very dummy, just to illustrate the various options: `abc/` is simple, `deps/` is a bit more involved.
 They have some dummy specs and HTML usage examples.

-You can compile, urequire, test and run examples with `grunt shell:examples`
+You can compile, uRequire, test and run examples with `grunt shell:examples`

 See all build options and shortcuts in gruntfile.coffee.
-If you dont use grunt, you should!
+If you don't use grunt, you should!
 Its the best js build tool out there!

 ####amd-utils tutorial
 Check a more real world one, UMDfying the amd-utils by [millermedeiros](https://github.com/millermedeiros)